MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. On the Review + assign tab, select **Review + assign**.

 1. Wait for the role assignment to be added.

+    You can check the Role assignments tab to verify that uai-az2003 has been assigned the AcrPull role.

 #### Task 3: Configure your container registry with a private endpoint connection